fahim-tazz/Sub-5-Second-Attention-Span-Gang/README.md

 Features and Timeline

-[Please list down the key features of your system with a rough timeline for completion.]

 The Book Journal will allow Users to save their titles and annotations for books, as well as their reviews and ratings.